Gens81/brave-new-world/BNW-post-2.1-modifications-main/ips/readme.txt

 -advance_font
 Change large and small font with a ff6 advance inspired font

--altportraits (Gens)
+-laurel_portraits, abysswolf_portraits, fft_portraits (Gens)
-Replace vanilla portraits with portraits ported from "Edgar's new look - Redrawn menu portraits" by Laurel aka LLama and Orgaz
+1)Replace vanilla portraits with portraits ported from "Edgar's new look - Redrawn menu portraits" by Laurel aka Stig 2)portraits based on abysswolf drawings in deviantart 3)portraits in final fantasy tactics style (principal authot is Liji from FFhacktics forum)

 -altwindows, altwindows2 (Gens)
 Changes window style 2>7 in config menu.
 Note: to set the default palette, press A while selecting "window".